WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \subsubsection{More specific problem}

 We added this category to provide a more fine-grained categorization of the audited problems.
 The initial list of options was drafted by the first author based on their knowledge of the field; this coding scheme was tested on 30 randomly selected studies and then further expanded and refined.
-The final list of problems includes the following: \begin{itemize} \item Personalization - factors that affect content personalization on a platform and/or distortions and disparities in content delivery that arise due to personalization. \item Filter bubble - the presence/absence of so-called filter bubbles.
-While filter bubbles might be seen as a specific case of personalization, we decided to include this as a separate option due to the significant scientific attention this specific phenomenon has attracted. \item News distribution - issues regarding the distribution of news by algorithmic systems. \item Harmful content - algorithmic distribution (e.g., amplification) of harmful content (see below for the Harmful content types specification). \item Group misrepresentation - misrepresentation (e.g., stereotypical representations) of specific groups of people by algorithmic systems. \item Price discrimination - potential price discrimination by algorithmic systems. \item Discrimination (other) - other types of discrimination that are not related to price discrimination and/or group misrepresentation (e.g., gender-based discrimination in job ad delivery). \item Information quality - the quality of information provided by algorithmic systems without focusing on harmful content or news specifically. \end{itemize}
+The final list of problems includes the following: Personalization; Filter Buggle; News Distribution; Harmful Content; Group Misrepresentation; Price Discrimination; Discrimination (other); Information Quality; User Categorization.
+Multiple options could apply to one study.
+Detailed definitions of each category are listed in the Appendix \ref{appendix:methodology}.